cncf/tag-network/README.md

 # Introduction

-With the increased prevalence of microservice-based distributed systems, networking as a discipline has never been more critical in the efficient operation of cloud native deployments.
+With the increased prevalence of microservice-based distributed systems, networking as a discipline has never been more critical in the efficient operation of modern software deployments.
 Networking primitives, including load balancing, observability, authentication, authorization, policy, rate limiting, QoS, mesh networks, legacy infrastructure bridging, and so on are now receiving substantial development and investment throughout the industry.

 # Mission Statement